Surya443/Azure_Bot/README.md

     - On macOS or Linux, use the terminal.

  2. **Clone the repository**:
-    - Run the following command in your terminal to clone the Bot Framework samples repository:
+    - Run the following command in your terminal to clone the Bot repository:

         ```bash
         git clone https://github.com/Surya443/Azure_Bot.git